thiagomajesk/dotfiles/README.md

 - `yadm commit` to commit changes to the repository
 - `yadm push` to push changes to the repository
 - `yadm pull` pull the latest changes from the repository

+## Tooling

+### Helix and [Neo]Vim

+#### Clipboard sharing

+To enable clipboard sharing on Windows while using WSL, you must install a package called `win32yank`.
+This package should be included by default in the `scoopfile.json`, but you can install it manually by running `scoop install win32yank`.